moretticb/msgraph_query/README.md

 - `MSGRAPH_URL` is the url to the MS Graph API.
 Use the Graph Explorer and play around with the possible example requests.
 Then, craft your final url and use it here.
 - `JQ_QUERY` is the `jq` query to navigate the API output, since it outputs JSON.

-It outputs an object in **javascript syntax, not JSON**.
-If you would rather have JSON, remove all the `sed` find-replace commands in `query.sh` and adapt it to your taste.

 Check and run `example_cmd.sh` to see a working example.